Trustees picked by DeSantis may change progressive college

 The presidents added that critical race theory can be taught but only “as one of several theories and in an objective manner.”

 Back in Sarasota, New College has previously fended off efforts to fold it into another state school, such as Florida State University or the University of South Florida, which has a nearby campus.
-It was once a private school but, since 2001, has been part of the public university system.
+It was once a private school and then was part of USF beginning in 1975 but, since 2001, has been a standalone part of the public university system.

 The new trustees, on an interim basis pending Florida Senate confirmation, will join the rest of the 13-member board at a meeting Jan.
 31. Students and other opponents of conservative change expect to make their views known, Sharf said.